derricktogodui/British-Airways-Data-Science-Job-Simulation-on-Forage---2025/README.md

 Time of Day (Night)

+1. booking_origin: This seems to be a very important feature, indicating that where the booking originates from (perhaps the region or platform) has a significant impact on the likelihood of a booking.

+2. purchase_lead: This feature also plays a key role.
+The time in advance that customers make a booking may provide valuable information for predicting customer behavior.

+3. length_of_stay: The duration of the trip is another crucial factor influencing whether a customer books or not.

+4. flight_hour: The hour at which the flight is scheduled seems to have an impact, likely indicating certain preferences for times of travel.

+5. flight_duration: Longer or shorter flights might be a deciding factor in booking behavior.

+6. num_passengers: This feature suggests that the number of passengers also influences the likelihood of a booking.

+7. total_preferences: A higher number of preferences (like extra baggage, preferred seating, and in-flight meals) might correlate with more serious or planned bookings.

+8. time_of_day_morning and time_of_day_night: These time-related features suggest that the time of day could influence booking behavior, with certain times having higher booking likelihood.

+9. purchase_lead_buckets_Medium-Term: The medium-term booking timeframe is a notable feature, suggesting it may capture a specific customer behavior.

 ## Next Steps:

 Address class imbalance in the data (potential solutions: oversampling, undersampling, or advanced techniques like SMOTE).